-The route covers 19km, 450m of elevation gain, mud, rocks, forest trails, and a long downhill section, making it the perfect course for testing running shoes.
-Choosing a route that takes me nearly 2 hours is also just enough time to get to know the shoe, it’s pros/cons and of course whether or not it’s comfortable enough to wear straight out the box for a long run.
+The route covers around 10km, 300m of elevation gain, rocks, forest trails, and a long downhill section, making it the perfect course for testing trail running shoes.
+Choosing a route that takes me just over an hour is also enough time for me to get to know the shoe, uncover the obvious pros/cons and of course whether or not it’s comfortable enough to wear straight out the box for the average trail run.

 On Cloudventure Fit & Design

-There’s also a plastic coated toe box that’s strong enough to protect your toes from any accidental rock kicks, which is very important to have while out on the trails.
-The toe box extends all around the shoe into the support strip that I mentioned earlier.
+There’s also a plastic coated toe box that’s strong enough to protect your toes from most accidental rock kicks from frontal attacks, which is very important to have while out on the trails.
+The toe bumper extends all around the shoe into a support strip that runs all the way around the bottom section of the upper – this helps the shoes keep their shape and offers additional support while running.

 Looking toward the reinforced lace hole section that the laces thread through, it’s clear that the upper has been built to last.

 More padding has also been added to the new On Running Cloudventure to support and secure your heel.
 This really helps when you’re going to be out on the trails for hours at a time.
-Comfort is king in any long distance trail shoe.
+Comfort is king in any long distance trail shoe and the Cloudventure has a medium plush midsole which makes them good for long runs but if you’re into ultrarunning then go check out the Cloudultra that I mentioned earlier – they have even more cushioning and a fantastic long distance trail running shoe.

-There’s an inner sock that attaches the tongue to the forefoot area, similar to the On Cloudsurfer, On Cloudflow, On Cloud X, On Cloudace and On Cloud Edge Moonlight running shoes.
-This keeps the tongue in place and prevents debris coming between your foot and the shoe walls.
+This keeps the tongue in place and prevents most debris coming between your foot and the shoe walls.
 It also reduces the risk of chafe as there are fewer seams inside.

 Tongue & Laces

-The tongue is slim but padded enough to provide protection when the laces are done up tight.
-The laces, also provide some stretch, therefore allowing your feet to expand and contract as they heat up and cool down during a trail run.
+The tongue is very slim but padded enough to provide protection when the laces are done up tight.
+The laces, also provide a small amount of stretch, allowing your feet to expand and contract as they heat up and cool down during a trail run.
 Having a slim tongue like this also reduces unnecessary weight above the foot.

-This is probably the single most exciting update for the Cloudventure.
-The outsole now combines multiple grip patterns so you can stay in control as conditions around you change and the improved traction pattern of Zig-zag channels combine with flatter details to prevent slipping on smoother surfaces.
+The outsole has a shallower gully down the middle which gives much better control that the previous version.
+The outsole also combines multiple grip patterns so you can stay in control as conditions around you change and the improved traction pattern of triangular channels combine with flatter details to prevent slipping on smoother surfaces.
+The triangular tread does wear down fairly quickly when running on a lot of buffed, hard rocky terrain, so I’ll be keeping a close eye on that over my next few runs.

 The most fun part of all On running shoes is the cloud pods that give you that feeling of a cushioned landing, as they compress under your weight and then provide a barefoot take off as your foot leaves the ground and the pods spring back.
 It’s a really innovative and effective system!